2021 Handbook of Florida Water Regulation: Toxic Substances Control Act and the Lautenberg Chemical Safety Act

 The Frank R. Lautenberg Chemical Safety for the 21st Century Act (LCSA) was signed on June 22, 2016; it amended the TSCA.
 The LCSA allows the EPA for the first time to evaluate the safety of existing chemicals in commerce, starting with those most likely to cause risks.
 The chemicals will be prioritized based on whether they are determined to be a high or low priority substance.
 Specifically, a high priority chemical substance is one that may present an unreasonable risk of injury to health or the environment due to potential hazard and route of exposure, including to the vulnerable populations like children, pregnant women, and the elderly.
 Once a chemical is determined to be a high priority, the EPA is provided a requirement and deadline on that chemical to determine its safety.

 The LCSA sets deadlines for the EPA to complete risk evaluations of high priority existing chemicals.
 Within 180 days from enactment of the LCSA, the EPA was required to have risk evaluations for the first 10 high priority chemicals.
-Within 3.5 years, the EPA must have evaluations underway for at least 20 high priority chemicals.
+Within 3.5 years, the EPA was to have at least 20 high priority chemicals under evaluation.
 Each evaluation must be completed within 3 years.
+Between June 22, 2016 and August 1, 2020, the EPA completed 2,854 evaluations.

 What are the restrictions on PCBs and mercury?

 The TSCA specifically dictates that the EPA must create restrictions for polychlorinated biphenyls (PCBs) as part of the mandate of the TSCA.
 In addition, the TSCA prohibits the transfer of any elemental mercury by a federal agency to any other federal, state, or local agency or to any private individual, except for transfers solely made for mercury storage or in relation to the transfer of coal.
-The LSCA recently required the EPA to create an inventory of supply, use, and trade of mercury and mercury compounds.
-It also prohibited the export of certain mercury compounds.
+The LSCA requires the EPA to maintain an inventory of supply, use, and trade of mercury and mercury compounds.
+It also prohibits the export of certain mercury compounds.

 What are the rules for new chemicals?